fjavaler/AngularProjectTemplate/README.md

 ## Update project name reference/s

 In `package.json`, replace any references to `angular-project-template` with the name of the new project.
-In `angular.json` (projects > AngularProjectTemplate > architect > build > options > outputPath), replace reference to `angular-project-template` with the name of the new project.
-In `index.html`, replace Title name AngularProjectTemplate, With the name of the new project.
+In `angular.json` (projects > AngularProjectTemplate > architect > build > options > outputPath) replace reference to `angular-project-template` with the name of the new project.
+In `index.html`, replace title tag's name, `AngularProjectTemplate`, with the name of the new project.

 ## Further help